Optimal control of port-Hamiltonian descriptor systems with minimal energy supply: Introduction

 Our approach also has a strong relation to non-linear mechanical systems, where the dynamics and symmetries give rise to a manifold of optimal input-state pairs, cf.\ \cite{Faulwasser2021b, Faulwasser2020a}.

-As is well known, a linear differential algebraic equation is closely related to its corresponding matrix pencil.
+As is well-known, a linear differential algebraic equation is closely related to its corresponding matrix pencil.
 In \cite{Mehl2020} the pencils associated to DAEs of the form \eqref{eq:phDAE} are called ``dissipative Hamiltonian''.
 Here, we adopt this notion and characterize this class of pencils (see Theorem \ref{t:ph_pencil_charac}).
-We also characterize the regularity of such pencils (Proposition \ref{p:regular}) and when their index is at most one (Proposition~\ref{p:ind1}).
+We also characterize the regularity of such pencils (Proposition \ref{p:regular}) and when their index is at most one (Corollary~\ref{c:ind1}).
 We regard these results as interesting contributions in their own right.
-Yet, since they are somewhat tangential to the main goal of characterizing the optimal solutions for varying initial conditions and horizon, we outsourced them to Appendix \ref{a:matpencils}.
+Yet, since they are somewhat tangential to the main goal of characterizing the optimal solutions for varying initial conditions and horizon, we outsource them to Appendix \ref{a:matpencils}.

 The paper is arranged as follows.
-Preliminaries and the problem state are given in Section \ref{s:DAE1}.
+Preliminaries and the problem statement are given in Section \ref{s:DAE1}.
 Therein we introduce the considered OCP for port-Hamiltonian descriptor systems and we show how the algebraic constraints in the DAE can be eliminated via a structure-preserving state transformation proposed in \cite{beattie2018linear}.
 Having thus reduced the DAE system to a port-Hamiltonian ODE system with feed-through term, Section \ref{s:ODE} studies the corresponding ODE-constrained OCP.
 In Subsection \ref{ss:ODE_tp} we prove our main result for the ODE case concerning subspace turnpikes.
 In addition, we prove that the adjoint state performs a turnpike towards zero.
 The section ends with a numerical example of a modified mass-spring damper system.
 In Section \ref{s:DAE2} we transfer the statements from Section \ref{s:ODE} to the original DAE case and illustrate our results by means of a numerical example from robotics.
 We summarize the paper in Section~\ref{s:conclusion} and give an outlook considering future work.

-The paper is supplemented with a comparatively extensive appendix.
-In Appendix \ref{a:dae_solutions} we provide a concise recap of the solution theory of regular DAEs.
-Appendix \ref{a:matpencils} contains a detailed treatise of regular dissipative Hamiltonian pencils, including the above-mentioned characterization.
-Finally, we prove in Appendix \ref{a:existence} that optimal solutions exist for the kind of OCPs considered in this paper.
+The paper is supplemented with a comparatively extensive appendix containing a detailed treatise of regular dissipative Hamiltonian pencils, including the above-mentioned characterization.

 \ \\ \textbf{Notation. } In the sequel, $\|\cdot\|$ always denotes the Euclidean norm on $\R^n$.
 The notion $L^1(0,T;\UU)$ stands for the set of all (equivalence classes of) integrable functions on the interval $[0,T]$ with values in $\UU\subset\R^m$.
 The set of eigenvalues (spectrum) of a real square matrix $A$ is denoted by $\sigma(A)$.
 The solution of an initial value problem $\dot x = Ax + Bu$, $x(0) = x^0$, with given control $u$ is denoted by $x(\,\cdot\,;x^0,u)$.